Chris-wav/cat-adoption-center/README.md

 # Cat-Adopt 🐱

+IMPORTANT:Currently trying to fix a bug that has to do with the image fetching/rendering

 **Cat-Adopt** is a modern web application for cat adoption, built with **React**.
 Users can browse available cats, search, add favorites, and submit adoption requests.

 ---